 If you have always wanted to try scrapbooking, and are not sure how to go about it, here is all you need to know about getting started with scrapbooking.
-I am sure you are going to enjoy this craft just as much as I do.
+You too can start making a scrapbook and I am sure you are going to enjoy this craft just as much as I have for many years now.

-Scrapbooking allows you to be creative and can result in a beautiful storybook of lifelong memories that you, your family and future generations can enjoy.
+Scrapbooking allows you to be creative and can result in a beautiful storybook of lifelong memories that you and your family can enjoy.

 What Is Scrapbooking?

 Scrapbooking is merely a way to document your life using photos and other memorabilia in a creative way.
-In this way, precious memories can be preserved forever.
+In this way, if you use the proper materials, precious memories can be preserved forever.